 Prefer to mail your gift?
-Please send your check, payable to “Museum of Jewish Heritage,” to:
+Make checks payable to:

 Museum of Jewish Heritage – A Living Memorial to the Holocaust